| But see my

 waves propagating in opposite directions of a lossless, nonuni-form

 transmission line.
-The amplitudes of these two traveling waves are
+The amplitudes of these two traveling

-analysis in a lossless, nonuniform transmission line terminated
+lossless, nonuniform transmission line terminated

 with nonlinear loads.